groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 control of these files is possible before their transmission.

-The DSAS takes another approach, by assigning confidence to the existing Signatures of certain software editors, thus allowing their transfer.
+The DSAS takes another approach, by assigning confidence to the existing signatures of certain software editors, thus allowing their transfer.
 However, there exists a multitude of means used by these editors to sign their software, and the DSAS must have the means to verify each type of signature used by the desired editors.